Stone Dust Calculator

 Stone dust is the byproduct of crushing larger stones and consists of particles smaller than 3/8 inch.
 It's essential for creating stable, compact bases for patios, driveways, and pathways.
 The material compacts exceptionally well, filling voids and creating a solid foundation.
 For complete patio planning, also consider our paver base material calculator and stone patio calculator.

-Stone dust is typically applied in a 1-2 inch layer over crushed stone base, then leveled to ensure pavers sit evenly.
+Stone dust is typically applied in a 1-2 inch layer over a crushed stone base, then leveled to ensure pavers sit evenly.
 It also works well as a fill material in French drains, under walkways, and as bedding for hardscape projects.
 The calculator accounts for compaction factors to ensure you order enough material to achieve your desired finished thickness.

 Frequently Asked Questions